Take a self-guided tour!

 The artist created a whimsical mural inspired by the tree of knowledge.
 It represents that learning, getting out of a comfort zone, and trying new things can be fun.
 The piece showcases books flying from a tree and turning into butterflies as they rise, illustrating that in literacy, everything is new – that in learning, one can soar.

 The inspiring piece is suitably displayed at the Literacy Alliance of West Nipissing, 184 King Street, at the back entrance off of William Street.

 A Flip of Faith

 The mural is an acrylic rendition of a cyclist doing a flip in a stop-action stream.
 DeCaen’s painting has a unique greyscale quality, inspired by her experience in charcoal artwork and realism.
 The mother of three made her mural a family event.
 Her daughter named the painting and her two girls helped her establish where the bikes should be on the mural.

-The mural is mounted on the building occupied by the Behind Bars bicycle shop at 48 John Street.
+The mural is located at 48 John Street.